 Meanwhile, we must not allow what we CAN’T do stop us from doing what we CAN do.

 Lawn Ranger Company’s crews in all Divisions (Fertilization and Weed Control, Landscape Installation, Lawn Maintenance, Irrigation/sprinklers, Lighting) are continuing to work, as our services have been deemed acceptable to continue operating.
 For that, I and the families who depend us, are deeply grateful.
 I am deeply saddened for those, especially our customers, who have lost jobs, and for the companies that are temporarily or permanently closed.

 Our crews and office staff are taking extreme precautions to protect themselves and each other, as well as our customers.

-Perhaps you have been able to walk through some Bluebonnet fields, as my family did.
-Wild flowers have been abundant.
-By now, many cool-season annuals are in decline or already gone.
-May is a transition month as we move from the comfortable 80’s to the more intense summer heat we all know (and love or loathe), with temperatures in the upper 90’s.
+Many cool-season annuals are now in decline or already gone.
+May is a transition month as we move from the comfortable 80’s to the more intense summer heat with temperatures reaching into the upper 90’s.
 It may be time to think about replacing the annuals with a summertime variety.
 Remember, the hotter it gets, the more difficult it becomes to spend time in the garden.
 Do it now before the thermometer rises too much.

 When planting new color annuals, remove the weeds and other unwanted plants from the bed.
 Turn the soil to a depth of at least 6 inches.
 Spread a 3 or 4 inch layer of compost, rotted leaves, finely ground pine bark, or peat moss over the bed.
 Blend this addition into the bed and rake it smooth.
 You are ready to plant!